quiltedhills/htfc3-kubejs_patches/README.md

 • Decreased durability of Ex Nihilo crooks <br/>
 • Made drawers not fit into IE crates <br/>
 • Changed FTB map entity color for mooses <br/>
+• Tweak Arc Furnace recipe for Bismuth Bronze to help prevent conflicts with the brass recipe <br/>